Postorgasmic illness syndrome

-Postorgasmic illness syndrome (POIS) is a syndrome in which people have chronic physical and cognitive symptoms following ejaculation.
+Postorgasmic illness syndrome (POIS) is a syndrome involving chronic physical and cognitive symptoms following orgasm.
 The symptoms usually onset within seconds, minutes, or hours, and last for up to a week.
 The cause and prevalence are unknown; it is considered a rare disease.
+It typically affects men but in rare instances can affect women.

 Signs and symptoms

 The distinguishing characteristics of POIS are: